HLFH/devise_specs/README.md

 $ rspec spec/features
 .........

-Finished in 1.08 seconds (files took 2.1 seconds to load) 9 examples, 0 failures
+Finished in 0.93371 seconds (files took 1.88 seconds to load) 9 examples, 0 failures

 ```

 ## Documentation

-Visit the [Relish docs](https://relishapp.com/andrii/devise_specs/docs) for all the available features and examples of the generated feature specs.
+Visit the [Relish docs](https://relishapp.com/andrii/devise_specs/docs) for all the available features and legacy examples of the generated feature specs.

 ## Output